mkashwin/unifiednamespace/README.md

 This plugin listens on the SparkplugB topic hierarchy and translate the protocol buffer messages into appropriate UNS messages
 The detailed description of the plugin can be found at [05_sparkplugb](./05_sparkplugb/README.md)

+### **GraphQL Support**

+GraphQL is a query language for APIs and a runtime for executing those queries with your existing data.
+It allows clients to request only the data they need and nothing more, enabling precise and efficient data fetching.
+Some key benefits of adding this support to the UNS are:

+1. **Simplified Data Access**: A Unified Namespace typically brings together diverse data sources or systems into a single cohesive structure.
+By integrating GraphQL capabilities, it provides a unified and simplified way to access and query this diverse dataset.
+GraphQL's flexible querying allows for precise data retrieval, avoiding the need to interact with each individual data source separately.
+1. **Consolidated Querying**: With GraphQL, querying data from different sources becomes seamless.
+It allows for composing complex queries across multiple data sources within the Unified Namespace, retrieving precisely the required data without unnecessary overhead or complexity.
+1. **Service/Node Discovery**:Given the contextual and hierarchical nature of the UNS, the ability to search for specific Nodes and/or Properties will significantly simplify data discovery and facilitate easier consumption by providing a coherent interface to access the combined data in the Unified Namespace
+1. **Dynamic Data Retrieval**: GraphQL's nature allows for dynamic data retrieval, enabling clients to specify the exact fields, relationships, and data they need.
+This flexibility aligns well with the diverse nature of data sources within a Unified Namespace, allowing clients to fetch the required information efficiently.

 ## **Setting up the development environment**

 The current project contains the following microservices